Turmaxx/advent-of-code/.github/README.md

 # 🎄 Advent of Code 🎄

-My solutions to advent of code challenges, written in Python 🐍 That is, they're something like my own initial solutions, cleaned up, and when necessary infused with the genius of the people on the Reddit Solution Megathreads.
+My solutions to Advent of Code challenges, written in Python 🐍

 ## 🖳  How to run: